davian3x/password-manager/README.md

 # password-manager
-A local, encrypted command-line password manager written in Python.
+local, encrypted command-line password manager written in Python.
 Your credentials are stored in a single encrypted vault file on disk, protected by one master password.
 The master password is never stored — it’s used to re-derive the encryption key each time you unlock the vault.